 Lead and Copper Rule Long-Term Revisions

-EPA is consulting with state and local government officials, or their representatives during the development of the proposed revisions to Lead and Copper Rule.
-EPA will post consultation materials, letters and comments as they become available.
+EPA is consulted with state and local government officials, or their representatives during the development of the proposed revisions to Lead and Copper Rule.
 Read more.

-As a part of EPA’s ongoing effort to understand and assess lead exposure to children, EPA is initiating a peer review of draft scientific modeling approaches to inform EPA’s evaluation of potential health-based benchmarks for lead in drinking water.
+As a part of EPA’s ongoing effort to understand and assess lead exposure to children, EPA conducted a peer review of draft scientific modeling approaches to inform EPA’s evaluation of potential health-based benchmarks for lead in drinking water.
 Read more.

 National Drinking Water Advisory Council (NDWAC) Lead and Copper Rule Working Group